 - After That Restart windows and check the Network / Internet connection working properly without dropping or Disconnecting.

 Note: Roll Back Driver option only applies if the problem started after a recent driver update.

 If after updating the network Driver still has the same issue (WiFi says connected to the internet but no internet connection on a laptop or desktop computer).
 Then you can reset the Windows Socket API.
 Along with that, you have to reset both IPv4 and IPv6 protocols on your computer as well.

 First, open the Command prompt as administrator, Then perform the command below one by and one and hit the enter key to execute the command.

 - netsh int ipv6 reset reset.log

-After all commands are executed successfully, now Restart windows to take changes effective.
+After all commands are executed successfully, now restart Windows to take changes effectively.
 On the next login, check to connect to your Wi-Fi network.
-This time, you will be able to surf the internet properly without facing Windows 10 losing internet connection issue.
+This time, you will be able to surf the internet properly without facing Windows 10 losing internet connection issues.

 Reset Network Configuration

 If the problem still exists, You can reset your connection settings by using some commands.
 It is very useful to troubleshoot any internet connectivity problems.